 In 1969, she started making photorealistic paintings that depicted graphic sexuality.
 Feminists at that time criticized her for cutting and cropping images from her husband’s pornographic magazines.
 “I was not active in the feminist art movement.
 I couldn’t find it,” she says with humor.
 In 1973, two of her paintings were seized by French customs, and this signaled a career death sentence for her.
 “I was a living nightmare for galleries after that: young, female and censored.”
 Interestingly, one of these seized paintings is now in the permanent collection of Centre Pompidou, Paris.

-In 2002, Tompkins had the idea to combine language with women in text-based works.
+In 2002, Tompkins combined language with portrayals of women in text-based works.
 She sent out a request for words and phrases used to describe women.
-She received more than 1500 responses in seven languages sent by both men and women.
-Years later she came upon these words and phrases and presented them in a performance piece in Vienna in 2012.
-500 of these words and phrases were read aloud.
-From this Tompkins created 1,000 individual word paintings: “Women Words.”
+She received more than 1500 responses in seven languages, sent by both men and women.
+Years later she came upon these words and presented them in a performance piece in Vienna in 2012.
+500 of them were read aloud.
+From this performance Tompkins created two series of paintings: “Women Words” and “Apologia.”